 People often move out before the staging process, since it tends to make daily life less convenient, but this is not always possible.
 That said, if your home is vacant, you may need to buy additional furniture or leave some of your furniture in the house so that it does not look austere and empty.

 Hiring a professional staging outfit comes with a cost, but people who have handled staging for many homes will have a broad base of experience.
 They may know what appeals to a buyer in your area better than you would, and they can provide you with a report and estimate on what needs to be done.
 You can choose to adopt all of their recommendations, or you can just adopt some of them if your home already is in good condition.
-Fees for staging probably should not amount to more than 1-1.5% of the home’s sale price.
+Fees for staging probably should not amount to more than one to one and a half percent of the home’s sale price.
 They may be charged on an hourly basis or as a flat fee.

 If you decide not to hire a professional stager, you can consider getting some general assistance from your real estate agent or a local designer.
 They might be able to review the property and give you recommendations on how you could improve it.
 You also might be able to get help with clearing out junk or superfluous belongings.

 Homeowners who would prefer not to spend the money on professional staging or other external assistance can handle at least some components of the staging process on their own.
 For example, they can mow the lawn, fix any exterior lighting, plant flowers, repaint the house, and wash the windows.
 The outside of the house is the first thing that the buyer will see, so you should not underestimate its impact.